gwankho/Loxone-hue-bridge/README.md

 2 Select the category of Lighting Controller (default is Lighting, duh)

-3 Select the Control, this is the Virtual Output Command thats defined on the Lighting Controller on the output!!
-Check Loxone to be sure Typecally it says (VQ) behind the name), do not select any other Loxone object as that just does not work.
+3 Select the Control, this is the Virtual Output Command that's defined on the Lighting Controller on the output!!
+Check Loxone to be sure Typically it says (VQ) behind the name), do not select any other Loxone object as that just does not work.
 <img width="539" height="362" alt="Screenshot 2025-10-15 at 17 05 46" src="https://github.com/user-attachments/assets/9d5c1768-b3e4-42e8-8512-a73c543dfa2e" />

 4 If the previous selection was correct you can select color here